mihaigabriel1992/sailthru-mobile-ios/README.md

 ### CocoaPods

+If you haven't heard of [CocoaPods](cocoapods.org) before, you can learn about it by browsing their site or reading the [RayWenderlich](http://www.raywenderlich.com/12139/introduction-to-cocoapods) and [Bart Jacobs](http://code.tutsplus.com/tutorials/streamlining-cocoa-development-with-cocoapods--mobile-15938) tutorials.
+In a nutshell, **CocoaPods** lets you integrate multiple external libraries or open source projects into your primary project, and maintain them as they morph over time.

 1. If you want to experiment, you can use one of the **Full Content** methods to retrieve all files, then open the **SailthruDemo.workspace** file contained in the **SailthruSDKdemoPods** folder, and examine how all everything gets wired together.

 2. To just retrieve a newer spec, update your **Podfile** to reference the desired release, then run: